getpop/field-query/README.md

 ### Bookmarks

-When iterating down a field path, loading data from different sub-branches is solved elegantly in GraphQL:
+When iterating down a field path, loading data from different sub-branches is visually appealing in GraphQL:

 _**In GraphQL**:_